clubrescue/clubrescue-wp/readme.txt

 * Initial plugin release with basic functionality for My Club.Rescue.

 == Upgrade Notice ==

+= 0.0.6 =
+Last manual triggerd upgrade.
+Future updates can be auto-deployed by enabling auto-updates (requires WordPress 5.5 or later).

 = 0.0.2 =
 Last manual upgrade.
 Future update notifications are pushed to the WordPress dashboard.
 Enabling one-click upgrades.